What Are the Best Probiotics for Diabetes?

 A diet high in sugars and carbohydrates can lead to frequent blood sugar spikes and the gradual loss of cellular sensitivity to insulin, which is linked to elevated blood sugar levels and the development of diabetes.

-A study published in Diabetology and Metabolic Syndrome found that probiotic bacteria can enhance the insulin sensitivity of muscle and liver cells, which promotes healthy insulin levels, lowers the risk of insulin resistance, and supports balanced blood sugar levels.
+Evidence published in Diabetology and Metabolic Syndrome found that certain probiotic bacteria have shown the potential to enhance insulin sensitivity in muscle and liver cells.
+This promotes healthy insulin levels, lowers the risk of insulin resistance, and supports balanced blood sugar levels.3

 2. Enhanced blood sugar control